 2.2.1 General

-2.2.1.1 The implementation and operation of each of the above elements should be in accordance with decisions of Congress, the Executive Council, the technical commissions and regional associations concerned.

-Note: These decisions are reflected in the Technical Regulations (WMO-No.  49) and its annexes, for example, this Manual and the Manual on Codes (WMO-No.  306), and in other relevant WMO publications such as the Guide to the Global Observing System and the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), which set forth the technical and meteorological aspects in detail.

-2.2.1.2 In implementing the GOS surface-based subsystem, Members should ensure that the observing system meets the subsystem requirements.

-2.2.1.3 In implementing the surface-based subsystem, Members should strive to meet the provisions of the decisions indicated in 2.2.1.1 above as closely as possible, in particular as regards the main elements of the surface-based subsystem.

-2.2.1.4 Each station shall be uniquely identified by a WMO Integrated Global Observing System (WIGOS) station identifier.

-Note: Further regulations and notes relating to WIGOS station identifiers are to be found in the Manual on the WMO Integrated Global Observing System, sections 2.4.1.1 to 2.4.1.4.

-2.2.1.5 Each station should be located at a site that permits correct exposure of the instruments and satisfactory non-instrumental observations.

-2.2.1.6 In general, observing stations shall be located at a certain distance from one another and observations shall be taken frequently enough to provide an accurate description of the atmosphere for those who use the observations for their intended purpose.

 2.2.1.7 If in certain desert and other sparsely populated areas it is not possible to establish networks with the recommended densities, networks with densities as near as possible to those recommended should be established.
 Special efforts should be made to establish an adequate network in such areas when they border a populated area or are traversed by a regularly used air route.

-2.2.1.8 Asynoptic observations should be taken when necessary to complement observations from the synoptic networks and in a manner that increases the overall observational spatial or temporal density.
+2.2.1.8 observations should be taken when necessary to complement observations from the synoptic networks and in a manner that increases the overall observational spatial or temporal density.

-2.2.1.9 Observations should be made in areas where special phenomena are occurring or are expected to develop.
+2.2.1.9 Members should make observations in areas where special phenomena are occurring or are expected to develop.
 As many meteorological elements of standard observations as possible should be reported.
 Information should be communicated in real time.

-Note: Drifting buoys and aircraft may also report at asynoptic times.

-2.2.1.10 Members shall ensure that a record of all surface and upper-air observations is made and preserved.
+2.2.1.10 Members shall ensure that a record of all observations is made and preserved.

 2.2.2 Operation of automatic weather station systems

-Notes:

-1. This section contains provisions for the operation of AWS systems in support of the Global Observing System and WIGOS.
-It is structured so as to anticipate the eventual integration of the material into the Manual on the WMO Integrated Global Observing System.

-2. The provisions of this section are specific to AWS systems.
-They must be read in conjunction with further provisions throughout Part III as well as the Manual on the WMO Integrated Global Observing System with which AWS operated by Members are to comply.

 3. The provisions in this section are directed to Members who operate AWSs and provide data to the WMO Information System (WIS).

 4. Guidance on making measurements using AWSs can be found in Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 1.